The Primary Robins project continues to thrive thanks to the generosity of individuals and trusts.

 The project began with 380 Robins in Hampshire.
 Today there are 2,000 Robins spread over Durham, Newcastle, Nottingham, Hampshire and Surrey.

 This equates to an impressive 40,000 hours of teaching per academic year.

 All of the schools have Key Stage 2 level 4 results below the national average, with higher than average numbers of children receiving free school meals.

 Primary Robins are disadvantaged children within disadvantaged communities.

-This year two Primary Robins appear in the production of Porgy & Bess.
+Last summer two Primary Robins appeared in the production of Porgy & Bess.

 Find out what the Robins have been up to in our latest blog post: